Haisaru/Haisaru/README.md

 Hi I'm Jason \
-You can reach me at jasonli2442@gmail.com
+You can reach me at jasonli2442@gmail.com \
+lijason.ca